duties of psy. d. externs

 Interested applicants should submit a cover letter and a resume.
 These documents can be sent to:

-Jeffrey Polatis, Office Manager of the Resource Center for Separating and Divorcing Families
+Kirk Thoreson, Psy D Supervisor for the Resource Center for Separating and Divorcing Families.

-Please feel free to contact Jeff with any questions.
+Please feel free to contact Kirk with any questions.